 The Sustainability Office initiates and supports collaborative research, study, and action on sustainability related topics both on and off-campus.
-Funding is available for both students and faculty under two different mini-grant programs.
+Funding is available for students under a mini-grant program.

 For Students: Student Action Research (SAR) Grants